 The Hilton Honors American Express Ascend Card has a more generous rewards program, too, particularly if you're looking to use your rewards card for everyday purchases.
 It offers 12 points per $1 on eligible purchases at participating Hilton hotels and six points per $1 at U.S. restaurants, U.S. supermarkets and U.S. gas stations.
 All other purchases earn three points per $1.
 The more generous rewards program comes with an annual fee of $95, just like with the Marriott card.
 One major difference to consider is that with the Hilton card you'll need to spend $15,000 in a calendar year to earn a weekend night stay reward; there is no spending requirement to earn the reward each account anniversary year with the Marriott card.

 One last thing to consider if you travel via air often, the Hilton card offers you 10 complimentary airport lounge visits each year.

-The IHG® Rewards Club Premier Credit Card has a lower spending threshold for more bonus points as well as a chance for even more bonus points with a little more spending.
-The card offers 80,000 bonus points when you spend $2,000 on purchases in the first three months, but you can earn another 40,000 points when you spend a total of $5,000 in the first six months.
+The IHG® Rewards Club Premier Credit Card offers 80,000 bonus points when you spend $2,000 on purchases in the first three months of account membership to new cardholders.
 Overall, the earning is a bit less, but the $89 annual fee is also a lower fee to offset.
 Plus, the IHG card offers cardholders a reimbursement of their Global Entry or TSA Pre✓® applicaton fee every four years, a reimbursement of up to $100.

 The Chase Sapphire Preferred® Card allows cardholders to collect points for hotel stays (among other things) without the restriction of having to redeem them at specific hotels.
 The Chase Sapphire Preferred® Card offers two points per $1 spent on travel and dining at restaurants and one point per $1 for other purchases.